 - Teach self-advocacy skills.

-- Not incorporate therapy goals or target therapeutic approaches that aim to mask autistic characteristics (e.g. changing behaviors such as stimming, forcing eye contact, targeting social skills goals to make autistic children or adolescents look “less autistic”).
+- Reject neurotypical ‘Social Skills Training’ therapy models, materials, and commercial programs.
+(Clinical outcome objectives intended to mask autistic characteristics, e.g. changing behaviors such as stimming, forcing eye contact, or make autistic children or adolescents look ‘less autistic.’)

-- Accept behavior as a possible communicative attempt, while working diligently towards understanding the reason(s) for the behavior, rather than extinguishing or ignoring it
+- Accept behavior as a possible communicative attempt, while working diligently towards understanding, rather than extinguishing or ignoring the behavior.

-- Never withhold access to emotional comfort, physical comfort, food, drinks, favorite items, activities, personal belongings as a way to manipulate or control clients/students/patients.
+- Never withhold access to emotional comfort, physical comfort, food, drinks, favorite items, activities, personal belongings as a way to manipulate or control.

-- Commit to continued research/reading the personal experiences of a wide range of Autistic people and Neurodivergent people, including marginalized neurodivergent people.
+- Commit to continued research/reading into the personal experiences of a wide range of Neurodivergent people.

-- Commit to read the research and study humane best practices in my area of expertise, my provider setting, and my client/patient/student population: Pediatric, Adult, Geriatric.
+- Commit to reading current research, and studying humane and trauma-informed best practices in my area of expertise, my provider setting, and population: Pediatric, Adult, Geriatric.

-- Strive for autistic children and adolescents in the therapy practice to have a strong support base of autistic peers and mentors.
+- Strive for Autistic children and adolescents to have a strong support base of Autistic peers and mentors.

-- Refuse to collaborate with therapists, educators or medical personnel, and clinics, schools, or facilities that use restraints, seclusion, coercion, manipulation, planned ignoring, punishments or aversives.
+- Refuse to collaborate with professional peers, clinics, schools, or facilities that use restraints, seclusion, coercion, manipulation, planned ignoring, punishments, or aversives.